Nic30/hdlConvertor/README.md

 ## Installation
+Linux:
 ```
 # note that only last 2 are really required rest is downloaded automatically as dependency
 sudo apt install build-essential uuid-dev cmake default-jre libantlr4-runtime-dev antlr4
-sudo pip3 install -r requirements.txt
+# note this may be older version than you see in repo
 sudo pip3 install hdlConvertor

 #or download repository and run
+sudo pip3 install -r requirements.txt
 sudo python3 setup.py install
 ```
-Or the same using python and pip for python 2.7.
+Or the same for python 2.7 with other options just for demonstration.

 Installer also supports other commands.
 ```